Prince Nashimoto Morimasa: Post war

 On 2 December 1945, General Douglas MacArthur, the military governor of Japan during the American occupation, ordered the arrest of Prince Nashimoto as a "class A" war criminal, largely for his role in supporting State Shintoism (Prince Nashimoto was the chief priest of the Grand Shrine of Ise from 1937 until 1947).
 Prince Nashimoto was also the second most senior member of the Imperial Family (after Prince Kan'in Kotohito) during World War II.

-The prince's arrest caused great consternation among the Japanese, because it opened the possibility that Emperor Shōwa and more senior members of the imperial household might also face prosecution for war crimes.
+The prince's arrest caused great consternation among the Japanese, as it opened the possibility that Emperor Shōwa and more senior members of the imperial household might also face prosecution for war crimes.
 Few people on either side regarded Prince Nashimoto as more than a symbol, but he was regarded more as a hostage to ensure Emperor Shōwa's compliance with American-directed political reforms.
 After four months' imprisonment in Tokyo's Sugamo Prison, American authorities released him without charges on 13 April 1946.
 By action of the reconstituted Imperial Household Council, Prince and Princess Nashimoto were divested of their imperial status and became commoners on 14 October 1947.

 However, unlike other former members of the Japanese imperial family, the American Occupation authorities (SCAP) purged former Prince Nashimoto allegedly because of his military career, denying him any compensation for the loss of his title and properties.
 American bombing raids had already destroyed his Tokyo residence, and he was forced to sell his country villa to pay taxes.
 He spent his last years in poverty, unlike many other former nobles with more extensive war records.

 The former prince died of a heart attack on 2 January 1951 at the age of 76.
 His widow, former Princess Nashimoto Itsuko, maintained close ties to the Imperial Household until her death in August 1976.
 She published her memoirs under the title Nashimoto-no-miya Itsuko-ohi Nikki (The Memoirs of Princess Nashimoto Itsuko) in 1972.